coimbrastudios/framework/README.md

     - `MessageBox`: To display a message above a field.
 There is also `OnEditMode` and `OnPlayMode` versions.
 - GameObject Pools: Specialized pooling implementation for `GameObject` with auto resizing functionality.
 - Int/Float Ranges: `IntRange` and `FloatRange` to be used instead of `Vector2` and `Vector2Int` when requiring a min and a max value.
 - Interface Fields: With `ManagedField` you can expose a field to reference an interface, accepting anything that implements it.
+Combine it with `TypeFilterAttribute` to better control which objects can be referenced.
 - Property Attributes: Property attributes fully compatible with Unity's standard workflow:
     - `IntRange`: Draws a property as if it was a `IntRange`.
     - `FloatRange`: Draws a property as if it was a `FloatRange`.